How Much Compensation Can I Claim For Loss of Vision or Blindness?

 - A head injury caused by road traffic accidents or a slip, trip, or fall.

-- Sharp object penetrating the eye.
+- A sharp object penetrating the eye.

 - Medical negligence causing partial or full blindness.